Trajectory

 Biodiverse Colombia and Caldas as a world power in birdwatching

-According to the Biodiversity Information System of Colombia SiB (*1), our country is a megadiverse country with 75,157 registered species.
-It is first in richness of orchids, butterflies, and birds (1,966 species, of which 84 species are endemic, 140 migratory (*2) and 140 in some category of threat (*3), which makes Colombia a paradise for bird watchers, who can enjoy almost 20% of the total bird species in the world in a single country.
+According to the Colombian Biodiversity Information System (SiB) (2024), Colombia is a megadiverse country with 79,831 registered species.
+It ranks first in orchid, butterfly, and bird species (1,966 species, of which 84 are endemic, 140 are migratory (Echeverry, Acevedo et al., 2022), and 139 are in some threat category (Ministry of Environment, Housing, and Territorial Development [MAVDT], 2024).
+The country is one of the most attractive places for birdwatchers, with nearly 20% of the world’s total bird species in a single country.

-In the department of Caldas, there are 841 species of birds, 24 endemic species, 91 species of migratory birds, 3 introduced species, 43 are under some degree of threat according to the Red Book of Birds of Colombia, and 60 according to the IUCN.
-With 42% of the birds in Colombia in a department that occupies less than 1% of the country, Caldas is presented as a natural attraction of high interest for birdwatchers from Colombia and the world, who can visit various ecosystems such as dry, humid forests tropical and moorlands, which range from 170 to 5,400 meters above sea level. and places with high diversity in birdlife, exuberant landscapes, and great worldwide recognition.
-Likewise, it has other competitive advantages such as specialized places for bird watching, optimal road and hotel infrastructure, and associations of guides trained to provide a comprehensive service to a very demanding market such as bird tourism.
+In the department of Caldas, 841 bird species have been registered, 24 endemic species, 86 boreal and 5 southern migratory bird species, 3 introduced species, 42 are under some degree of threat according to the Red Book of Birds of Colombia and 59 according to the IUCN (Aristizábal-Salazar et al., 2023).
+With 42% of Colombia’s birds (Aristizábal et al., 2023) in a department that occupies less than 1% of the country, Caldas is positioned as a birdwatching destination nationally and internationally since it has diverse ecosystems such as dry forests, humid tropical forests and moors, which cover elevations from 400 to 5,400 meters above sea level.
+Additionally, the department offers several advantages, including specialized birdwatching sites, excellent road and hotel infrastructure, associations of trained guides, birdwatching clubs, and tour operators specializing in birdwatching.
+Furthermore, local stakeholders are trained to provide comprehensive services in the highly demanding field of birdwatching.

-The Caldas Birdwatching Congress is consolidated as one of the most recognized events in Colombia, thanks to its trajectory, organization, invited experts, human team, level of convocation, and of course its birdwatching outings to different nature reserves and places. of high potential in avifauna, where the participants will know experientially the great natural wealth of the department and especially its birds.
+The Caldas Birdwatching Congress is recognized as one of the most prominent events in Colombia, thanks to its trajectory, organization, invited experts, dedicated team, high level of convocation, and, of course, its birdwatching outings to various nature reserves and locations of high potential in avifauna, where the participants will know experientially the great natural wealth of the department and especially its birds.

 During its history, the Birdwatching Congress has captivated bird watchers, nature photographers, tour operators, the scientific community, ornithological associations, research entities, university institutions, conservation foundations, professional tour guides, local guides, community groups, businessmen in rural accommodation, tertiary service providers such as transporters, restaurants, craftsmen and in general to the community that seeks an alternative for rest or pastime in nature.